 19 Unique Places To Visit In Venice You Will Love

 Venice is a sophisticated city to visit.
-With over 400 bridges and canals, a dense labyrinth of tiny lanes and the narrow “calle”, walking is the best way to explore its less touristy off-beaten-track places.
-I love Venice, and because I live only an hour away, it’s naturally easy to revisit many times.
-After dozens of day trips, I feel like a first-time visitor.
-And all the time, I’m thrilled to explore more of the non-touristy and unusual places in Venice.
+With over 400 bridges and canals, a dense labyrinth of tiny lanes and the narrow “calle”, walking is the best way to see Venice’s off-beaten-path places.
+I love Venice, and it’s naturally easy to revisit because I live only an hour away.
+After dozens of trips, I feel like a first-time visitor.
+And all the time, I’m thrilled to discover more of Venice’s hidden beauty.
+In this guide, I share unusual places in Venice worth visiting.

 The fact is that Venice is severely affected by the impact of over-tourism.
-In this post, I’m sharing some of my favourite sites of “unusual Venice” that will show you La Serenissima from a different perspective, thus helping you learn more about its rich and strange history and uncover Venice offbeat.
+In this post, Iโm sharing some of my favourite and unusual sites of Venice that will show you La Serenissima from a different perspective, thus helping you learn more about its rich and strange history and uncover Venice off the beaten path.

 The Venetian Lagoon